-- Retail receives the Customer Services & Sales Certification from the National Retail Federation
+- Retail students earn a Customer Service & Sales Certification from the National Retail Federation.

-- Culinary receive the ServSafe Food Handler Certification from the National Restaurant Association.
+- Culinary students earn the ServSafe Food Handler National Restaurant Association.

-Follow up services is provided to the participants for a year, where Job Placement Specialists and Coaches will continue to provide support to ensure success in the workplace.
+Follow up services are provided to the participants for a year, where Job Placement Specialists and Coaches will continue to provide support to ensure success in the workplace.